infolektuell/gradle-jpackage/docs/src/content/docs/introduction/features.md

 ## Goals

 - Streamlining the development of Java-based cross-platform apps
-- Supporting the adoption of Java modules (JPMS)
+- Encouraging the adoption of Java modules (JPMS)
 - Providing general solutions instead of edge case implementations by combining all the useful tools included in the JDK

 ## Features